thedarkwriter/courseware-lms-content/_lmscontent/orchestration_tasks/tasks/content.md

 <i class="fa fa-pencil" aria-hidden="true"></i>
 ### Use Cases

-You might be tempted to sit down and smash out tasks to perform all your maintenance and configuration tasks.
+Since tasks are so easy to write, you might be tempted to sit down and write a lot of them to perform all of your maintenance and configuration.
 Before you do this, take a moment to consider long-term maintainability.
 In many cases, taking the time to update shell script methodologies might serve your purposes better.

 Jobs that are simple one-time actions or that must be orchestrated across multiple nodes in the correct sequence are great candidates for Puppet Tasks.